LeHoovy/RTS/README.md

 Game:

-Right click: aim unit toward mouse
+Right click: make a target location
+Space: spawn a unit at the mouse's position
+If a unit is spawned after creating a target, the unit will not move.